Partners, providers, and progress

 There are a half dozen big buckets where efforts have focused, in concert with many partners, providers, and community members working to solve this challenge.

-• Community-led Planning: Facilitating a process in rural communities to find site-specific solutions.
+- Community-led Planning: Facilitating a process in rural communities to find site-specific, actionable solutions.

 Expansion and Retention

-Since 2017, we’ve helped launch or grow 46 child care programs creating 1,765 new slots thanks to $1.2 million in state funding through the Minnesota Department of Employment and Economic Development (DEED).
-Although it is a modest amount of funding, it helped child care businesses to access nearly $18 million more in other investments to support their projects.
+Since 2017, we’ve helped launch or grow 46 child care programs, creating 1,765 new slots, thanks to $1.2 million in state funding through the Minnesota Department of Employment and Economic Development (DEED).
+Although it is a modest amount of funding over an 8-year period, it helped child care businesses access nearly $18 million more in other investments to support their projects.
 Northland has also served in this role for county government, directing $750,000 in ARPA funds toward 23 child care programs.

 Funding for expansion continues.
 Within the last year, $400,000 provided through DEED has boosted 16 child care start-up, retention, and expansion projects in the region so far.
-Another $240,000 recently awarded aims to help provide funding for up to 10 shovel-ready projects.
+Another $240,000 recently awarded will provide funding to help up to 10 more projects.

 Technical Assistance